 Legislation Concerning Indigenous Peoples

 Republic Act 8371, known as the Indigenous Peoples’ Rights Act (IPRA), was promulgated in 1997.
 The law has been lauded for its support for respect for indigenous peoples’ cultural integrity, right to their lands and right to self-directed development of these lands.
-More substantial implementation of the law is still being sought, however, apart from there being fundamental criticism of the law itself.

 The UNDRIP and ILO Convention 169